SPECIAL TOPIC: THE DEAD, WHERE ARE THEY? (SHEOL/HADES, GEHENNA, TARTARUS)

 3. Moses and Elijah have a physical body at the transfiguration, Matthew 17

-4. Paul asserts that at the Second Coming the souls with Christ will get their new bodies first, 1 Thess.
+4. Paul asserts that at the Second Coming the believers with Christ will get their new bodies first, 1 Thess.
 4:13-18

 5. Paul asserts that believers get their new spiritual bodies on Resurrection Day, 1 Cor.
 15:23,52